robhil/grunt-protractor-cucumber-html-report/README.md

 };
 ```

-Above snippet will hook into the CucumberJS JSON formatter and save the JSON to a file called 'cucumber-test-results.json' in the ./reports folder (relative from this file's location)/
+Above snippet will hook into the CucumberJS JSON formatter and save the JSON to a file called 'cucumber-test-results.json' in the './reports' folder (relative from this file's location)

 ### Setting up Protractor, CucumberJS and the JSON listener

 In your protractor.conf.js add a reference to the hook listener (as shown above).
-In this example the file is found in 'support/'.
+In this example the file is found in './support'.
 Also make sure to set the output format to 'json'.

 ```js
 cucumberOpts: {